Quantum Radiometric Calibration

 The two photodiodes that were calibrated in this work have an average detection efficiency for 1550\,nm light of

 Our error bar corresponds to the total combined standard deviation.
-It is dominated by statistical errors in the individual measurements and can be further reduced by increasing the measurement time, using lower-loss optics (in particular, better anti-reflective coatings on the optics) and also fewer optics for beam guidance and focusing on the photodiodes.
-This would then allow an increase in the squeeze value, which would further reduce the statistical error, see section \ref{ssec:precision}.
+It is dominated by statistical errors in the individual measurements and can be further reduced by increasing the measurement time, using lower-loss optics and also fewer optics for beam guidance and focusing on the photodiodes.
 Already with this experiment we almost achieve the combined standard deviation reported in Ref.\cite{Alberding2022}.
-Unlike \cite{Alberding2022}, we exclusively use the photoelectric effect and not the pyroelectric effect, for which light must heat a material through absorption.
-The electrical noise powers produced are directly related to the lower bound of Heisenberg's uncertainty relation, which is a unique selling point of QRS and has the potential to deliver significantly increased calibration accuracies in the future.
-Our value is smaller than that in \cite{Meylahn2022}.
-The one-sigma standard deviations overlap if values without retro-reflection are used in both cases.
+Unlike \cite{Alberding2022}, we exclusively use the photoelectric effect and not the pyroelectric effect, for which light must heat a material through absorption.\\ The quantum efficiency is derived from the detection efficiency, taking into account the measured dark noise at 5\,MHz, see Eq.\,(\ref{eq:1}).
+For the local oscillator power of 10\,mW used, we obtain the only slightly lower value of $\eta_\mathrm{QE}{\rm (10\,mW, 5\,MHz)} = {(96.9\!\!\;\pm\!\!\;0.4)}\%$.
+We note that in our previous work \cite{Vahlbruch2016}, we only specified the value for detection efficiency according to Eq.\,(\ref{eq:1}).

-We note that our previous work \cite{Vahlbruch2016} did not distinguish between $\eta_\mathrm{DE}$ and $\eta_\mathrm{QE}$.
-The value of $(99.5 \pm 0.5)$\% given there corresponds to the detection efficiency and not the quantum efficiency defined according to Eq.\,(\ref{eq:1}).
-Generally, detection efficiency ($\eta_\mathrm{DE}$) is just an upper bound for quantum efficiency ($\eta_\mathrm{QE}$), see Eq.\,(\ref{eq:1}).
-In this work, we used an LO power of 10\,mW per photodiode.
-Using the recorded dark noise power at 5\,MHz and Eq.\,(\ref{eq:1}), we obtain the only slightly lower value of $\eta_\mathrm{QE}{\rm (10\,mW, 5\,MHz)} = {(96.9\!\!\;\pm\!\!\;0.4)}\%$.